 Medical Student Clerkships

 We may only accept for externships students who are registered and are in good standing at LCME approved medical schools.
 LCME medical schools are licensed and accredited medical schools in the United States, Puerto Rico, and Canada.

 In addition to the school’s requirements, you must also provide us with a copy of your USMLE score(s).
 This must be uploaded to the supplemental documents section.
 We also require students to indicate whether they are applying to our residency program or not.
-This can be a one line word document uploaded in the supplemental documents section.
+This may be a one-line word document uploaded in the supplemental documents section.

 No elective will be approved until all the paperwork has been submitted.

 If you are planning to apply to our orthopaedic residency program it is suggested that you schedule your rotation between the months of August through December.
 All rotations will be for 4-week periods and must start on a Monday.
 Interviews for a position in our residency program will be by invitation only.
 Performing a rotation in our department may support your application, but will not guarantee you an interview.